NOTICE OF PRIVACY PRACTICES FOR ESA CARE MEDICAL CLINIC OF FLORIDA, INC., P.C.

 We are permitted under federal law to use and disclose PHI, without your written authorization, for certain routine uses and disclosures, such as those made for treatment, payment, and the operation of our business.
 The following are examples of the types of routine uses and disclosures of PHI that we are permitted to make.
 While this list is not exhaustive, it should give you an idea of the routine uses and disclosures we are permitted to make.

 For Treatment: We will use and disclose your PHI to provide, coordinate, or manage your treatment.
-We may disclose medical information about you to our physicians, to other health care providers treating you who are not part of ESA Doctor, and to other personnel involved in your health care.
+We may disclose medical information about you to our physicians, to other health care providers treating you who are not part of ESA Care, and to other personnel involved in your health care.

 For Payment: Your PHI will be used, as needed, to obtain payment for the health care services we provide you.
 We may use and disclose medical information about your treatment and services to bill and collect payment from you, your insurance company or a third party payer.
 For example, we may need to give your insurance company information before it approves or pays for the health care services we recommend for you.
 The insurance company may use that information in connection with making a determination of eligibility or coverage for insurance benefits, reviewing services provided to you for medical necessity, and undertaking utilization review activities.